zekaryas1/portfolio/content/featured/EcommerceApp/index.md

   - Tailwind
 ---

-A simple ecommerce website done with Tailwind, Next.js, Typescript and RestApi.
+A simple e-commerce website done with Tailwind, Next.js, Typescript and RestApi.